Free shipping to Canada and the US for orders over $40

 Dark roast coffee beans tend to have less acidity, which will help reduce heartburn and acid reflux

 Choosing dark roasts that come from lower regions is a good starting point.
-Caffeine levels affect the acidity of your brew, so by choosing a darker roast you will be left with a smoother, less intense brew.
-The roasting time is a huge factor in determining the flavor profile of a coffee: lighter roasts tend to have more chlorogenic acids (full of antioxidants and acidity), whilst darker roasts tend to have more quinic acids.
+Caffeine levels also affect the acidity of your brew, so by choosing a darker roast you will be left with a smoother, less intense brew.
+The roasting time is a huge factor in determining the flavour profile of a coffee: lighter roasts tend to have more chlorogenic acids (full of antioxidants and acidity), whilst darker roasts tend to have more quinic acids.

 Making cold brew coffee in a French press is a good way to reduce the acidity of your coffee